dr-robert-li/jekyll-blog/all_collections/_posts/2024-04-15-efficient-training-and-inferencing.md

 ---
 layout: post
-title: Efficient Training and Inference - What the future of scalable Large Language Models looks like
+title: Efficient Training and Inference - The future of Large Language Models at Scale.
 date: 2024-04-15
 categories: [AI, Research, Future]
 ---